mviereck/x11docker/README.md

   - `--pulseaudio` and `--alsa` allow catching audio output and microphone input from host.

 _Rather special options reducing security, but not needed for regular use:_
   - `--sudouser` and `--user=root` allow `su` and `sudo` with password `x11docker`for container user.
     If an application somehow breaks out of container, it can harm your host system.
-Allows many container capabilties that x11docker would drop otherwise.
+Allows many container capabilities that x11docker would drop otherwise.
   - `--cap-default` disables x11docker's container security hardening and falls back to default container capabilities as provided by the backends docker, podman or nerdctl.
     If an application somehow breaks out of container, it can harm your host system.
   - `--init=systemd|sysvinit|openrc|runit` allow some container capabilities that x11docker would drop otherwise.
     `--init=systemd` also shares access to `/sys/fs/cgroup`.
 Some processes will run as root in container.
     If a root process somehow breaks out of container, it can harm your host system.
-Allows many container capabilties that x11docker would drop otherwise.
+Allows many container capabilities that x11docker would drop otherwise.
   - `--hostipc` sets run option `--ipc=host`.
 Allows MIT-SHM / shared memory.
 Disables IPC namespacing.
   - `--hostdbus` allows communication over DBus with host applications.